ademcifci/Plex-Live-Scan/README.md

 | `requirements.txt` | Python dependencies |
 | `config/config.yaml` | Receiver URL, secret, debounce, ignore patterns |
 | `docker-compose.yml` | Container definition + volume mounts |

 ---

+## Contributing

+Bug reports and feature requests are welcome — please open an issue on GitHub.
+If you're submitting a pull request, please test on a real Synology NAS where possible, as some behaviour (inotify, `/proc/mounts` path encoding) is specific to the Synology environment.

+---